google/spirv-tutor/03 - My First Variable/README.md

 %float = OpTypeFloat 32    ; or %5 instead of %float, 5 being a new id
 ```

-Place this right after (or right before) the `OpTypeVoid` line in `exercise.spirv`.
+Place this right after (or right before) the `OpTypeVoid` line in `exercise.spvasm`.
 Notes:

-- You can consult `solution.spirv` if you get stuck, though it's recommended that you learn through
+- You can consult `solution.spvasm` if you get stuck, though it's recommended that you learn through
   experimentation.
 - The placement of the instruction matters.
 SPIR-V requires an ordering of instructions, grouped in
   sections.
 You can read about this in section _2.3.
 Physical Layout of a SPIR-V Module and